 Our study protocols are filled with exploratory biomarker work aimed at understanding which patients are likely to benefit from certain treatments, and we are dedicated to a precision medicine approach in our development programs.

-Grossfeld believes that a focus on precision medicine, as well as a strategic approach to building on existing therapies with investigational agents, have positioned Bristol Myers Squibb at the forefront of immuno-oncology research.
-Despite advances in treatment of cancer with immunotherapy, a large number of unmet clinical needs remain.
-The goal is always to move the needle for patients.
+A focus on precision medicine, as well as a strategic approach to building on existing therapies with investigational agents, have positioned Bristol Myers Squibb at the forefront of immuno-oncology research.
+Yet despite advances in treatment of cancer with immunotherapy, a large number of unmet clinical needs remain, and we will keep working towards the goal of moving the needle for patients.